Byzantine fault: Applications and examples

 BFT is especially important in private or permissioned blockchains, where a limited number of known participants need to reach a consensus quickly and securely.
 These networks often use BFT protocols to enhance performance and security.

 In aviation

 Some aircraft systems, such as the Boeing 777 Aircraft Information Management System (via its ARINC 659 SAFEbus network), the Boeing 777 flight control system, and the Boeing 787 flight control systems, use Byzantine fault tolerance; because these are real-time systems, their Byzantine fault tolerance solutions must have very low latency.
 For example, SAFEbus can achieve Byzantine fault tolerance within the order of a microsecond of added latency.

+In space systems

 The SpaceX Dragon considers Byzantine fault tolerance in its design.
+The Ares rocket avionics, now the Space Launch System (SLS), utilizes a triplex with an interstage of accomplish Byzantine resilience.
+The Orion spacecraft utilizes self-checking pairs to detect and mask Byzantine faults.

 In democracy and civil societies

 In legislatures, civil societies, polls, statistical surveys, and so forth, systems that require a minimum supermajority threshold agreement greater than two-thirds are similar to consensus reflective of Byzantine Fault Tolerant -like characteristics.
-By contrast, systems that operate on the sub-supermajority basis of simple majorities or a minority government could be vulnerable to Byzantine fault -like behaviour.
+By contrast, systems that operate on the sub-supermajority basis of simple majorities or a minority government could be vulnerable to Byzantine fault -like behavior.